News & Politics

 President Trump had previously floated the idea of a military parade back in 2018 after witnessing a bold Bastille Day celebration in Paris the year before.
 He’d reportedly asked the Pentagon to “top” the French celebration, but sticker shock from the projected cost—with one estimate running up to $92 million—ultimately led him to drop the idea.

 According to the Pentagon, planning for the Army’s 250th birthday bash—including the festival on the Mall as well as various worldwide events—has been underway for the past two years.
 However, the idea for a military parade only emerged earlier this year.
 According to Army officials, this new initiative “grew out of discussions” and was not a directive from the White House.
-At the time of publication, the White House did not respond to a request for comment.

 So, is this all just a big birthday bash for Trump?

 Though Trump may not be blowing out any candles at this parade, he’ll still be involved in a number of other ways.
-Risers will be built for Trump to view the spectacle, and Trump will also administer the oath to a group of 250 future soldiers during the parade, according to the Pentagon.
+Risers are being built for Trump to view the spectacle, and Trump will also administer the oath to a group of 250 future soldiers during the parade, according to the Pentagon.
 Near the end of the day, the Army’s Golden Knights will parachute down to present Trump with a folded flag.

 Will there be protests?